SaraJendeberg/cars/README.md

 In order to start the server, run:
 >> python3 manage.py runserver

-If you get an error-message such as "No mode named <module_name>", run:
+If you get an error-message such as "No module named <module_name>", run:
 >> pip install <module_name>

 Enjoy!